heutelbeck/sapl-policy-engine/sapl-documentation/7_4_RemoteBundles.md

 This covers OAuth2 bearer tokens, static API keys, and custom authentication headers.
 Both `auth-header-name` and `auth-header-value` must be provided together or both omitted.
+When an authentication header is configured, the bundle URL must use `https` by default.
+For trusted local or TLS-terminating deployments that intentionally use plaintext HTTP, set `allow-insecure-http: true`.
+The node logs a warning because the credential is sent in cleartext on that hop.

 ### Bundle Security